 On 14 December, ISET Policy Institute’s Salome Gelashvili, Practice Head for agriculture and rural policy, presented the results of their Regulatory Impact Assessment (RIA) of the Draft Law on Food Loss and Waste.

 Georgia has not yet ratified the Convention, and its legislation does not contain the definition of worker with family responsibilities.
 However, the term is partially applied, both for employees of the private and of the public sector.
 Having family responsibilities is an important factor influencing the labour market outcomes of individuals of working age.

-This policy brief summarizes the main findings of the Regulatory Impact Assessment (RIA) on the possible ratification of the International Labour Organization (ILO) Domestic Workers Convention, 2011 (No. 189).
-The Convention aims to ensure decent work for all and provide domestic workers with fundamental protections and rights.
+This policy brief summarizes the main findings of the Regulatory Impact Assessment (RIA) on the possible ratification of the International Labour Organization (ILO) Workers with Family Responsibilities Convention, 1981 (No. 156).

 On 18 November, ISET’s Agricultural Policy Research Center presented the findings of its Regulatory Impact Assessment (RIA) on the draft law on agritourism and thereafter discussed the associated socio-economic benefits and the costs.